 Formula One cars have little in common with ordinary road cars, which is a problem for the automakers that pour millions of dollars into the sport every year, and the fans who watch these remarkable machines from the sidelines.
-Debuting at the 2018 Paris Motor Show, the Infiniti Project Black S hints at how F1 tech could make it into cars normal people can drive.
+Unveiled at the 2018 Paris Motor Show, the Infiniti Project Black S prototype hinted at how F1 tech could make it into cars normal people can drive.
+Now it seems there may be a chance the Project Black S will go into production.

-This is actually the second Project Black S Infiniti has shown.
+The car originally shown in Paris was actually the second Project Black S unveiled by Infiniti.
 The first car, unveiled at the 2017 Geneva Motor Show, was a design study, but Infiniti claims this second car has some actual engineering behind it.
 The Nissan luxury brand said the car was developed in concert with the Renault Sport F1 team.
-Renault and Infiniti parent Nissan are joined at the hip in a corporate alliance, and Renault’s F1 cars wear some Infiniti branding.
+Renault and Infiniti parent Nissan are joined at the hip in a corporate alliance, and Infiniti has partnered with the F1 team on various projects.

 The Project Black S is based on the Infiniti Q60 Red Sport 400, and uses that model’s 3.0-liter twin-turbocharged V6.
 Infiniti and the Renault race team modified the powertrain to incorporate a hybrid system that, as in an F1 car, gets electricity from two sources.
 A “motor generator unit-kinetic (MGU-K)” harvests energy from braking, similar to the regenerative braking systems in production hybrids and all-electric cars.
 A special pair of turbochargers comprise the “motor generator unit-heat (MGU-H)” element, using heat from the exhaust to generate electricity.